Samsung/tizen-docs/docs/application/web/guides/cordova/console.md

    ```

 3. Stop the timer by passing the same label to the `timeEnd()` method:`console.timeEnd('Big array initialization');`The following output is shown in the system console:`Big array initialization: 176ms`

+## Related Information
+* Dependencies
+  - Tizen 3.0 and Higher for Mobile
+  - Tizen 3.0 and Higher for Wearable
+  - Tizen 3.0 and Higher for TV